Rishik-0/amfoss-tasks/task-01/README.md

 I first cloned the repository into my device.

-Part 1:
+# Part 1:

 I used cd Terminal-Hunt/ to change my directory to Terminal-Hunt.
-I used grep function to find which file had the 'facility'. git grep -ril 'facility'.
+I used grep function to find which file had the 'facility'. git grep - ril 'facility'.
 I found out that it was stored in Earth/Russia/Vladimir_Oblast/.facility/gravity_equation.txt

-I used cd function and used cat function to read gravity_equation.txt
+- I used cd function and used cat function to read gravity_equation.txt

 You’ve uncovered the first piece of the puzzle — well done, explorer.